dt-alliances/nvidia-observability/DCGM-exporter.md

 There are a few options to ingest Prometheus metrics into Dynatrace such as [Scrape data from an OpenTelemetry Collector](https://docs.dynatrace.com/docs/ingest-from/opentelemetry/collector/use-cases/prometheus), but this guide is based on a configuration of the DCGM running within a K8s instance that is also running the [Dynatrace K8s solution](https://docs.dynatrace.com/docs/ingest-from/setup-on-k8s/deployment).
 Within the Dynatrace K8s solution, there is a Dynatrace Activegate which performs the actual metric scraping.

-### Step 1
+### Step 1 - Prerequisites

 Within Dynatrace, complete the [Prerequisites](https://docs.dynatrace.com/docs/shortlink/monitor-prometheus-metrics#prerequisites) in your K8s settings by enabling these settings as shown below:
 * Monitor Kubernetes namespaces, services, workloads, and pods
 * Monitor annotated Prometheus exporters

 <img src="images/dt-settings.png" width="75%" height="75%">

-### Step 2
+### Step 2 - Annotate Pods

 Run these commands to set the Dynatrace annotations as described [in the Dynatrace Documentation](https://docs.dynatrace.com/docs/observe/infrastructure-monitoring/container-platform-monitoring/kubernetes-monitoring/monitor-prometheus-metrics#annotate-prometheus-exporter-pods)